lingyongyan/lingyongyan.github.io/_pages/about.md

 ### 🔔Research Intern Recruitment🔔

 I am looking for self-motivated students to join us as research interns.
-If you are interested in Large Language Models and Artificial General Intelligence, feel free to send your resume to lingyongy#gmail.com(#➡️at).
+If you are interested, feel free to send your resume to yanlingyong#baidu.com(#➡️@).

 Recent News
 ===